Sunless Sea - Initial Impressions

 Closing Thoughts

 Those were the main things I wanted to discuss with my initial impressions of the game.
-I intend to keep playing it and see how my lineage might be affected by decisions I made with my first captain.
-While I didn't last long in my first few sessions of the game during its early access days, since it’s release, I've still managed to survive (somehow) with my first captain of the Malcarth lineage.
+I intend to keep playing it and see how my lineage might be affected by the decisions I made with my first captain.
+While I didn't last long in my first few sessions of the game during its early access days, since its release, I've still managed to survive (somehow) with my first captain of the Malcarth lineage.
 There have been plenty of close calls and instances where luck saved me from a watery grave, but there is still a lot for me to see as this captain and even more once he dies.
-Hopefully I’ll be able to upgrade my boat by then to see if the boat is passed down or not, because if it isn’t then this game is even more unforgiving than I originally thought.
-Since this was such a long initial impression review, check in for a quick wrap up review where I’ll go over some final thoughts, as well as some pros and cons about the whole experience when I’ve finished the game.
+Hopefully, I’ll be able to upgrade my boat by then to see if the boat is passed down or not, because if it isn’t then this game is even more unforgiving than I originally thought.
+Since this was such a long initial impression review, check in for a quick wrap-up review where I’ll go over some final thoughts, as well as some pros and cons about the whole experience when I’ve finished the game.

 UPDATE I've since finished the game and you can read my closing thoughts on the matter in my Completion Report.